VinodaVarshini/Bikesharing_Assignment/README.md

 - We have obtained a good model which predicts the most important factors that influence renting a bike from BoomBikes.
 - Equation of the model comes out to be
   - __cnt = 0.1910 + 0.2341 `*` Year + 0.0909`*`Month_sep - 0.0551`*`season_spring + 0.0610`*`season_summer + 0.0959`*`season_winter - 0.2860`*`weathersit_Light Snow - 0.0801`*`weathersit_Mist -0.0969`*`holiday + 0.4782`*`temp - 0.1482`*`windspeed__

+- Factors that are important for increasing the revenue for BoomBikes are
+  - temp
+  - Year
+  - Month_Sep
+  - Season_summer
+  - Season_winter

+- Factors that do not support renting of bikes are
+  - Season_spring
+  - Weathersit_Light snow
+  - Weathersit_Mist
+  - Holiday
+  - Windspeed

 - Evaluating our model with test data gave us good values for
   - __*R-Squared          : 0.8035441330582012*__